-There are many complex proteins in eggs, which undergo transformations when they are beaten, heated, or otherwise manipulated in some way.
+There are many complex proteins in eggs that undergo transformations when they are beaten, heated, or otherwise manipulated in some way.

 Beating an egg incorporates air into it, which can then be added to a cake mix to make it light and airy.
-They act as a leavening agent, creating structure in cake.
+It can act as a leavening agent, creating structure in a cake.

 Eggs are also a natural emulsifier of fats and liquid, helping them to be mixed without separating and so creating a uniform structure in the mix.

-The fat in egg yolks contribute flavor to a cake, while also improving texture, as with other fats.
-Egg whites create structure, offering stability, aeration and consequently volume.
+The fat in egg yolks contributes flavor to a cake, while also improving texture, as with other fats.
+Egg whites create structure, offering stability, aeration, and consequently volume.